Biao-Zhao/MOM_ICs_OBCs/README.md

 ## Overview

-This script automates the preparation of **initial and open boundary conditions** for the MOM6 ocean model.
+This script integrates the Python scripts developed by **Dr. Jing Chen** for processing MOM6 initial and boundary conditions.
-It downloads and processes **CMEMS GLORYS reanalysis data**, generating MOM6-ready NetCDF input files.
+It automates the downloading and processing of **CMEMS GLORYS reanalysis data**, generating MOM6-ready **initial** and **open boundary condition** files.

 Main functions:
 1. Download CMEMS GLORYS data